Flight suit: Space flight

-NASA astronauts have worn one-piece flight suits when in training or on flights in their NASA T-38s.
+NASA astronauts have worn one-piece flight suits when in training or on flights inside of NASA training aircraft.
 The current flight suit worn by astronauts is royal blue, made of Nomex.
 The now-common "shirt-sleeve environment" of the orbiting Space Shuttle and International Space Station has resulted in much more casual attire during spaceflight, such as shorts and polo shirts.

 From STS-5 to STS-51-L, crews wore light blue flight suits and an oxygen helmet during launch/reentry.
 Apollo crews wore white 2-piece beta cloth uniforms during non-essential activities and the full A7L pressure suit during launch, trans-lunar injection, lunar ascent/descent, and extravehicular activity.
 Mercury and Gemini crews wore their space suits for the duration of the mission, with the exception of Gemini 7.

 Pilots and flight crews use several colors of flight suit.
 NASA crews, for example, wear blue flight suits as a sort of functional dress uniform during training.
 The orange suits that they wear during launch and re-entry/landing are designed for high visibility, should there be an emergency recovery.
 White suits are worn during space walks to control temperature.
 NASA non-astronaut flight crew at Langley Research Center wear blue, and crew at the Dryden Flight Research Center wear either green or desert tan, and all newer suits issued are desert tan.